ammarhakim/gkyl/doc/Grid.md

 `grid:cellVolume()`
 : Volume of a grid cell.
 For uniform grid, this is the same for all cells.

+`grid:setIndex(idx)`
+: Set index into grid to point to cell `idx`.
+This method must be called before querying the cell center coordinate.
+The index can be any object which supports the [] indexing operator.
+However, __please remember that indices start at 1__.
+This is specially important to keep in mind if using a raw ffi object as an index.

+`grid:cellCenter(xc)`
+: Cell center coordinate of current cell (set by `setIndex` method). `xc` must be pre-allocated.

 ## `NonUniformRectCart`: Non-uniform, cartesian grid

 A non-uniform cartesian grid can be constructed using the